taddison/tsqlScheduler/deploy/tasks/README.md

 > The config files can be generated from pre-existing rows in the database by querying the [`TaskConfig`](../../src/Views/TaskConfig.sql) view.
 However, extracting via this method will provide a one-line/non-prettified json blob.

-You can update your config repo based on the task state in the DB.
-You will likely want to prettify the `json` prior to committing any changes to make sense of the diff. <sup>_May I recommend [`js-beautify`](https://github.com/beautify-web/js-beautify) for procedural prettification?_</sup>

-If need be, you can periodically sync your repo from the DB using a method similar to the below:
+You can update your config repo based on the task state in the DB using a method similar to the below:

 ```powershell
 $srv = "SQL-Dev-1"